 Compared to the outgoing Liberty, the '08 model has a wheelbase that's nearly 2 inches longer.
 (When was the last time a new version of an existing model got smaller, maybe like the 1970s?)
 All of that extra length has been given over to the rear-seat passengers, who badly needed it.
 The legroom is still tight — an average-height man sitting behind us had to splay his legs to either side of our seatback — but being forced to sit in the back of a Liberty no longer violates the Geneva Conventions.
 And while the load height of the cargo floor is a distressing 3 inches higher than the old version, the length of the cargo area has been extended by 3 inches.

-The redesigned five-passenger Jeep Liberty features a 2-inch-longer wheelbase and slightly wider dimensions, which translates into more front shoulder room, more rear legroom and increased cargo capacity compared to the previous Liberty.
 The interior has also sobered up.
-In place of the collection of design-y circles that made the old interior resemble a toy is a theme of straight lines and flat surfaces.
-It is similar to -- surprise -- the Dodge Nitro.
+In place of the collection of design-y circles that made the old interior look something like a toy is a theme of straight lines and flat surfaces.
+It is similar to — surprise — the Dodge Nitro.
 And in response to what Jeep claims has been a chorus of complaints from owners, the power window switches have been moved to the door panels from the center console.